rhomobile/rhomobile-docs/eb/en/edge/api/videocapture.md

 ####Type
 <span class='text-info'>BOOLEAN</span>
 ####Description

 Specifies whether or not to save the recorded video file into the device gallery.
 ####Access
 <ul><li><i class="icon-file"></i>Instance: This property can be accessed via an instance object of this class: <ul><li><code>myObject.saveToGallery</code></li></ul></li><li><i class="icon-file"></i>Default Instance: This property can be accessed via the default instance object of this class. <ul><li><code>Rho.Videocapture.saveToGallery</code> </li></ul></li></ul>

+##Remarks

+###Memory requirements

+Once duration has been reached the video file will be saved or transferred.
+Calling 'stop' once this has occurred will have no effect.
+A Video Capture will fail if there is not sufficient space on the device's filesystem to store it.

+###File Formats

+The output file format on Android is MP4 and on Windows is WMV.

+##Examples

+###Basic Example

+The default video capture object on the device is enabled when the index view is loaded.

+Then in index.erb file: